 It starts in spring with primroses they come in many different colors, providing plenty of decorating possibilities.

-In the summer options are endless, however it is important to know which flowers can be planted together, which ones like lots of sun, if your balcony is facing south, and which plants can grow in shade, if your balcony is facing north.
+Next come tulips, daffodils, and hyacinth.
+In the summer options are endless, however, it is important to know which flowers can be planted together, which ones like lots of sun, if your balcony is facing south, and which plants can grow in shade, if your balcony is facing north.

 It is also good to know which plants are more forgiving and don't require lots of watering if you don't have time to water them daily.